-If the temperature as measured by the thermistor is outside of the range -40°F (-40°C) to 240°F (115.6°C).
+Criteria for Trip - If the temperature as measured by the thermistor is outside of the range -40 F (-40 C) to 240 F (115.6 C).

-The unit shuts down normally, or is not allowed to start.
+Action to be Taken - The unit shuts down normally, or is not allowed to start.

-Automatic, the alarm will reset once the thermistor reading is within the expected range.
+Reset Method - Automatic, the alarm will reset once the thermistor reading is within the expected range.